 - Blackstone’s Tactical Opportunities business on its investment in Ki, the first fully digital and algorithmically-driven Lloyd’s syndicate.

 - MCI on the acquisition of Medical & Commercial International from the club-style MGA formation platform Castel Underwriting Agencies.

 Insurance business transfer schemes are a key technique for internal restructurings, demutualisations and risk transfers as well as on the sale of a business or a portfolio of business.
 We regularly advise on transfer schemes in all of these contexts.
 Our recent experience includes advising:

-- Canada Life on the proposed transfer of insurance business from MGM Advantage Life Limited to Canada Life Limited.
+- Canada Life on the transfer of insurance business from MGM Advantage Life Limited to Canada Life Limited.

 - Zurich Insurance on the transfer of its pre-2007 UK legacy employers’ liability portfolio to Catalina.

 - a number of UK insurers, including Prudential, Aviva and Standard Life, on transfers of business to non-UK entities as part of their Brexit structuring plans.